Malacath-92/Proxy-PDF-Maker/README.md

 ### Guides Options

 #### Export Exact Guides [Advanced Mode]
-Enables exporting an `.svg` file next to the exported `.pdf` which contains exact guides of the cards, including rounded corners.
+Enables exporting an `.svg` file next to the exported `.pdf` which contains exact guides of the cards, including rounded corners (or custom shapes).
 These can for example be imported into software that operates automatic cutting machines (e.g. Silhouette Studio).

 #### Enable Guides
 Enables cutting guides, by default those are black-white guides.
 They are always in the corners of the cards to mark the exact size of a card.